s183578/41934-Advanced-BIM-Group-22/A4_FinalProject/readme.md

 ## Furture work
-The tool is still very unoptimized and a lot of futures we wanted to include in the tool was out of the time scope.
+The tool is still very unoptimized and a lot of features we wanted to include in the tool was out of the time scope.

 ## 2 Minute video